KIFILIST/FastDelete/README.md

 # FastDelete
-This is not so important part.
-More in INSTRUCTIONS but i say somethings here.

-This malware is not a original idea or something.
-Just i really want to post here something.
+FAST DELETE - The AUTODELETE malware THAT are SPECIALLY for YOU on WINDOWS BATCH type!

+WARN!
 This malware may be copyed.
-If something like.
-I so sorry for original creator!

-Thank you, Kifiilist (The Creator of Malware)
+Iam sorry for origin creator.

+This malware is simple.
+A little script that does ANYTHING! oh my gosh.